jondavidjohn/node-tidy-package/README.md

 # node-tidy-package

-This is a node tool to compare the packages you have required in your `package.json` in both `devDependencies` and `dependencies` to their actual usage in your project.
+This is a tool to compare the packages you have required in your `package.json` in both `devDependencies` and `dependencies` to their actual usage in your project.
 It searches for both `*.js` files and files in any `bin` directories.

-Any dependencies that it finds no `require()` on will be flagged as **unused**.
+Any dependencies that it finds no `require()` on will be reported as **unused**.

+This tool will also report out of date dependencies as well.

-It does not modify your project in any way, simply provides a list of these packages.
+It does not modify your project in any way, simply provides a package listing.

 ## Usage